haviital/nxtUDPTest/README.md

 - The bytes received per second (each packet has a 2 byte header and a 32 byte payload data).
 - The number of packets the server sends back for each received packet (meaning how many pseudo clients there are in addition to my client)

+## Security

+You should have your normal secure firewall and security settings enabled in PC.
+Both the client (Next) and server (PC) are checking the IP address where the packet came from.
+If either end detects a packet that came from an unknown address it will fail the program immediately.

 ## Visible memory map (64k address space)